juliogomez/netdevops/README.md

 (pyats) /pyats/demos #
 ```

 As you can see now the output an operator gets when executing the test case, is much more summarized.
 It clearly specifies, in one line per step, if the test passed or not and where you can find the outcome report, output and logs.
-These are extremely useful to easily visualize from a browser how did the tests go, and how you can drill down into each specific test to see the logs about what happened exactly.
+These are extremely useful to easily visualize from a browser how did the tests go, using a browser to drill down into each specific test and see the logs about what happened exactly.
 In this case we have decided to store these files in the same directory where we keep the profiling snapshots.

 The `good` directory now stores everything about your network profile when things work great.
-Let's mess it up again, by connecting to the system and shutting down interface Loopback 1 again.
+Let's mess it up again, by connecting to the system and shutting down interface Loopback 1.

 ```
 (pyats) /pyats/demos # ssh cisco@172.16.30.129